Salo Baron: Life

 Baron's appointment as the Nathan L. Miller Professor of Jewish History, Literature and Institutions at Columbia University in 1929 is considered to mark the beginning of the teaching of the academic field of Jewish Studies in an American university.

 In 1933, Jeannette Meisel, a graduate student in economics, consulted him about a dissertation she was writing.
 They married in 1934, and Jeannette Baron became a collaborator in his scholarly work.
 "He and his wife, in their heyday, were a kind of partnership," Mr. Hertzberg recalled.
 "She helped with every one of his books, and they signed a couple of monographs together."

 After World War Two, Baron ran the Jewish Cultural Reconstruction, Inc., an organization established in 1947 to collect and distribute heirless Jewish property in the American occupied zones of Europe.
 Hundreds of thousands of books, archives, and ceremonial objects were distributed to libraries and museums, primarily in Israel and the United States.

 On April 24, 1961, Professor Baron testified at the trial of Adolf Eichmann in Jerusalem.
-Baron explained the historical context of the Nazi genocide against the Jews.
+Baron explained the historical context of the Nazi genocide of the Jews.
 He further explained that in his birthplace, Tarnow, there had been 20,000 Jews before the war but, after Hitler, there were no more than 20.
 His parents and a sister were killed there.